 Hypnosis treatment of IBS typically consists of 6 to 12 individual therapy sessions spaced over 3 to 6 months.
 Children tend to do very well with 4 to 6 sessions.
 The treatments substantially reduce all central symptoms of IBS (abdominal pain, bloating or distention, and bowel dysfunction such as diarrhea or constipation).
 Abdominal pain is one of the symptoms most greatly reduced by an average of 50% or more.
 Additionally, these treatments also reduce symptoms of depression, anxiety, and improve quality of life.
 And the benefits of gut-directed hypnosis last for years.
 Up to 81% of those that initially improved from treatment fully maintained their relief up to 5 years after hypnosis (Gonsalkorale, Miller, Afzal, & Whorwell, 2003).

 What Can You Expect in Each IBS Hypnotherapy Session?

 Each treatment session begins with a hypnotic induction (a way to help you focus inward similar to meditation) followed by suggestions to help you physically relax.
 Then therapeutic suggestions and imagery focused on either managing symptoms, on mental states or both are given.
-Finally, the client is brought back out of trance typically through a slow counting and re-alerting.
+Finally, the client is brought back out of trance, typically through a slow counting and re-alerting.
 Medical hypnotherapy is very gentle.
-Most clients experience deep relaxation, sometimes a sense of floatiness, heaviness or warmth, but never experience being totally unconscious, blacked out, or somehow controlled by the therapist.
+Most clients experience deep relaxation, sometimes a sense of floatiness, heaviness or warmth, but never experience being totally unconscious, blacked out, or somehow controlled by the hypnotherapist.

 Between therapy sessions, clients are asked to listen to hypnosis audios regularly for the duration of the treatment course.
 The daily use of hypnosis at home is considered to be an important part of the treatment.